-Module E - Urinary, Blood, Lymphatic and Immune Systems with Laboratory ProceduresUrinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures6.0 Quarter Credits
+MODULE E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures

 Module E introduces microbiology and laboratory procedures commonly performed in a physician's office or medical clinic.
 Students learn specimen identification, collection, handling and transportation procedures and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
 Students gain working knowledge of radiology and nuclear medicine, in addition to various radiological examinations and patient preparation for these exams.
 Anatomy and physiology of the urinary system and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems, is presented.
 Students learn essential medical terminology related to the body systems and topics introduced in the module.
 Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
 Students learn the skills involved in organizing and writing a paper.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: None
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: HCIN

-Module F - Pediatrics, Geriatrics, Endocrine and Reproductive Systems Endocrine, Skeletal, and Reproductive Systems, Pediatrics, and Geriatrics6.0 Quarter Credits
+MODULE F - Endocrine, Skeletal, and Reproductive Systems, Pediatrics, and Geriatrics

 Module F covers anatomy, physiology, and functions of the endocrine and reproductive systems, along with medical terminology associated with these systems.
-Students learn how to assist with prenatal and gynecologic examinations, including common laboratory and diagnostic tests.
 Students learn about child growth and development, including techniques for interacting with children.
-Techniques for obtaining height and weight measurements, administering injections, obtaining urine samples, and checking vital signs in infants and children are discussed.
+Technique for obtaining height and weight measurements, administering injections, obtaining urine samples, and checking vital signs in infants and children are discussed.
 Students also become familiar with human development across the life span.
 They will discuss normal and abnormal changes that are part of the aging process and the medical assistant's responsibilities related to the older person.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: None
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: HCIN